Code-Institute-Submissions/CE-MS2/README.md

 ### Acknowledgements

-1. Code Institute Mentor, Adbenga Adeye for direction & advice on project presentation.
+1. Code Institute Mentor, Adbenga Adeye for direction & advice on what could be improved about my project during project calls.

 2. Code Institute's Slack Channels and the many alunni,mentors, tutors and users who contribute to them; the many pinned announcements, pdf files, etc. were of great help. https://app.slack.com/client/T0L30B202/C0L316Z96

-3. Kevin Powell.
-His programming tutorials & coding livestreams on YouTube which helped me immensely over the course of the last few weeks to help me understand HTML, CSS & responsive design in more depth.
+3. Web Dev Simplified, who made learning the functionality of Javascript easier throughout the development of this project.
 Link to his channel here
 https://www.youtube.com/channel/UCJZv4d5rbIKd4QHMPkcABCw